JaisonEsteban/Network-Attached-Storage-NAS-Server/docs/setup.md

 **3. Format the USB Drive**

+3.1 Format the new partition:

     sudo mkfs.ext4 /dev/sda1

 **4. Mount the USB Drive**

 4.1 Create a Mount Point:

+Create a directory where the USB drive will be mounted

       sudo mkdir /media/mydrive